 The second factor that gives China an edge over the US is its economic support to these states which is crucial for their management of daily affairs during the Covid-19 situation.
 According to World Bank, the GDP of Central Asian states fell by 5.4%.
 Moreover, these states largely depend on the remittances that contribute to their GDP; however, during the covid-19 crisis with a 20-percent decline in global remittances, the World Bank expects a 27.5 percent decline in remittances for Central Asia.

-Similarly, the China-backed Asian Infrastructure Investment Bank (AIIB) is providing financial support and investment to the regional countries; for instance, to Uzbekistan, it lent a loan of $100 million for the fight against Covid-19.
-Hence, such incentives give China a lead over the US when it comes to the influence in the region through pandemic diplomacy.
+Similarly, the China-backed Asian Infrastructure Investment Bank (AIIB) is providing financial support and investment to the regional countries; for instance, it lent a loan of $100 million to Uzbekistan for the fight against Covid-19.
+Hence, such incentives give China a lead over the US when it comes to influencing the region through pandemic diplomacy.

 Conclusively, it is now a fact that China has emerged as a world leader in the Covid-19 pandemic and has proven itself to be a responsible actor trying to curb the crisis by extending its support to states across the world, especially the developing states by providing them with medical supplies, technical equipment, vaccine, and medical aid.